Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$

-Our conclusions are based on a careful examination of magnetic interactions in (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ through inelastic neutron scattering (INS) and density functional theory (DFT).
-The low $T$ monoclinic antiferromagnetic insulator has conventional spin-wave excitations that allow us to determine a non-frustrated exchange Hamiltonian by measuring and analyzing the spin wave dispersion relation.
-This in turn allows us to establish DFT as a reliable method to determine exchange constants in $\rm V_2O_3$.
-We then use DFT to determine the exchange constants in the PI and show, using a Gaussian approximation, that these are consistent with the measured diffuse magnetic neutron scattering.
-The PI is a strongly frustrated quasi-two-dimensional honeycomb antiferromagnet with a nominal critical temperature below 10~K. That phase transition is, however, preempted by the spin-Peierls-like magneto-structural transition at 185~K.
+Our conclusions are based on a careful examination of magnetic interactions in (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ through inelastic neutron scattering (INS) and density functional theory (DFT) total energy calculations.
+The low $T$ monoclinic antiferromagnetic insulator has conventional spin-wave excitations that allow us to determine the non-frustrated exchange Hamiltonian by measuring and analyzing the spin wave dispersion relation.
+The agreement between the experimentally extracted Hamiltonian and the one calculated by DFT establish DFT as a valid method to determine the dominant exchange constants in $\rm V_2O_3$.
+We then perform DFT calculations to discover the key exchange constants in the PI and show, using a Gaussian approximation, that these are consistent with measured diffuse magnetic neutron scattering.
+The PI is a strongly frustrated quasi-two-dimensional honeycomb antiferromagnet with a nominal critical temperature below 10~K. That phase transition is, however, preempted by a spin-Peierls-like magneto-structural transition at 185~K.

 Our observations suggest that the large region of paramagnetism in the phase diagram of $\rm V_2O_3$ is made possible by magnetic frustration which deeply suppresses magnetic order in the Mott insulator.
 This reinforces the importance of exploring metallization of frustrated magnets through doping \cite{PhysRevX.6.041007, mazin2014theoretical} and pressure \cite{kanoda_mott,PhysRevB.83.035106,RevModPhys.89.025003}.